-We can’t even begin to emphasize the importance of communication when it comes to managing a remote team.
+We can’t even begin to emphasize the importance of communication when it comes to managing a remote team, especially managing international contractors.

 Creating effective communication channels is crucial to keep the flow of information available to everyone and ensure smooth collaboration.
 Things can get complicated with remote workers as they’ve to collaborate among themselves and also with your in-house workers.